2019/2020 Writer Mentors

 Laura is a middle school teacher turned author.
-She has written over 20 nonfiction books for young readers on subjects ranging from wetland conservation to pirates, and the history of toilets to animal rights.
-Most of her work is for the education market, for a variety of reading levels.
-She looks forward to working with a mentee who has a partial or full nonfiction manuscript to revise and/or a book proposal.
+She has written over 30 nonfiction books for young readers on subjects ranging from wetland conservation to pirates, and the history of toilets to animal adaptations.
+Most of her work is for the education market, including Biodiversity: Explore the Diversity of Life on Earthwhich earned a starred review from Booklist and is a Junior Library Guild selection.
+She looks forward to working with a mentee who has a nonfiction picture book manuscript concept or manuscript they want to bring alive.
 Laura is also open to helping a mentee with research strategies or breaking into writing for the education market (generating writing samples, crafting queries, and approaching publishers).
-Nonfiction, no picture books
+Nonfiction

 Jean’s fun, lively and award-winning picture books have earned their spots as favorites among readers and listeners of all ages and from all over the world.
 Jean loves writing, but she loves her readers even more … which is why she dives deep into her craft with each and every manuscript to make it the very best it can be.
 She’s hoping to work with a mentee who is willing to to do the same and who has a minimum of 3 polished fiction picture book manuscripts.
 Jean is represented by Erin Murphy of Erin Murphy Literary Agency.
 She writes from her home in Colorado where she lives right across the street from her neighborhood library … which she visits nearly every day.
 Picture Books (fiction only)